 2023 Faith, Reason, and World Affairs Symposium Day

-Whitney Johnson is the director of visuals and immersive experiences at National Geographic.
-She leads the visual and immersive staff, overseeing photography, video, Instagram, and podcast teams.
+Whitney Latorre is the former director of visuals and immersive experiences at National Geographic.
+She led the visual and immersive staff, overseeing photography, video, Instagram, and podcast teams.
 She joined National Geographic in 2015 as the magazine’s deputy director of photography.

-From 2007 to 2015, Johnson was on the staff of The New Yorker, first as a picture editor and later as the director of photography.
-Prior to joining the magazine, Johnson worked at the Open Society Foundations, where she was a founding member of the Documentary Photography Project and managed an international grant competition and exhibition for documentary photographers.
+From 2007 to 2015, Latorre was on the staff of The New Yorker, first as a picture editor and later as the director of photography.
+Prior to joining the magazine, Latorre worked at the Open Society Foundations, where she was a founding member of the Documentary Photography Project and managed an international grant competition and exhibition for documentary photographers.

 Nikon Ambassador and National Geographic photographer, explorer, and filmmaker Ami Vitale has traveled to more than 100 countries, documenting the heartbreaking realities of war to witnessing the inspiring power of individuals making a difference.
 Her award-winning work illuminates the unsung heroes and communities working to protect wildlife and finding harmony in our natural world.